 5. If there are drugs or alcohol at the party, what does the adult supervisor plan to do about it?

-6. Will the teens at the party be allowed to come and go from the party as they please?
+6. Will the teens at the party be allowed to come and go as they please?

 7. What are the rules of the party?

-Unfortunately, there are many parties for teens that have no adult supervision.
-Drugs, alcohol and sex are present at almost every party without an adult present, and it is a parent’s responsibility to make sure their teen is safe.
-If a teen insists on going to a party and the parent is unsure if it will be safe due to a lack of information about the party, it is better for the parent to say no until they know more about the party specifics rather than take a risk on their teen’s safety and well-being.
+Unfortunately, many teenage parties have no adult supervision.
+Drugs, alcohol, and sex are often present when an adult is not there, and it is a parent’s responsibility to make sure their teen is safe.
+If a teen insists on going to a party and the parent is unsure if it will be safe due to a lack of information, it is better for the parent to say, “no” until they learn more about the party specifics rather than take a risk on their teen’s safety and well-being.

-If after talking to the parents of the teen who is holding the party you decide the party seems to be on the up-and-up, before you allow your teen to go you should still talk with them about your expectations.
-Let them know that there are consequences to their behavior but emphasize that if for any reason they feel unsafe or drugs or alcohol are to be involved they need to call you immediately for a ride home.
+If after talking to the parents of the teen who is holding the party you decide the party seems to be on the up-and-up, before you allow your teen to go, you can still talk with them about your expectations.
+Let your teenager know that there are consequences to their behavior but emphasize that if for any reason they feel unsafe, or drugs or alcohol are present, they need to call you immediately for a ride home.
 Teenage parties today are a lot different than the ones their parents used to attend.
-Not only do teens have the normal party concerns to worry about, they also have to contend with dangers like someone slipping something into their drink.
-Again, make sure your teen knows to be aware of his or her surroundings and comfortable that they can count on you in any crisis.
+Not only do teens have the common party concerns to worry about, but they also have to contend with dangers such as someone slipping something into their drink.
+Again, make sure your teen knows to be aware of his or her surroundings and aware that they can count on you in any crisis.
 Making sure your teen is safe is always the top priority.

 Recommended Books for Parents: